Shirajuki/cuddly-journey/README.md

 To generate tts from srt files run:
 - `python3 tts.py input.srt`

+To process the generated tts into an audio file:
+- `python3 standalone.py`

 Note that the script currently only support HD (1280x720) videos for now

 # Credits

 - [victorjoh](https://github.com/victorjoh/hard-subs-to-srt) for the initial code that this project were based on
-- [NTT123](https://github.com/NTT123/vietTTS) for the self hosted Vietnamese TTS
+- [rany2](https://github.com/rany2/edge-tts) for the tts wrapper one Microsoft Edge's tts
 - [vsakkas](https://github.com/vsakkas/sydney.py) used as inspiration in reverse engineering the Bing Chat / Copilot / Sydney API